cenau/participate/index.md

 Not only will you gain my Eternal Gratitude and assist Scientific Progress, but also I can reward you with tasty baked goods/snacks/beverages!

+*nb* A few people have asked - yes, you *can* take part if you are a UXer, Designer, etc. So please do!

 <a href="mailto:geraint.jones@ucl.ac.uk?Subject=Experiment signup" target="_top">Drop me an email</a>
 for more info or to sign up!